 Be patient with yourself and enjoy the process.

-Go in early and take your time.
+Give yourself many hours, go in early, and take your time.

 It's more important to be creative than ambitious.

-And it's not even important to be creative.
+It's not even important to be creative.

 Shapes can outline other well-known shapes, letters, and numbers if you want them to.